 Get onto CalRecycle’s contractor list by submitting an email to FireDebrisContracts@calrecycle.ca.gov that includes your:

 - Company Name

 - Type of Work

 To avoid confusion, please submit your information only once.
 You will be directly notified by email of any solicitations.

 CalRecycle is often tasked with overseeing and managing contractors and consultants to conduct debris removal operations on private properties at no out-of-pocket cost to property owners; however, where applicable, insurance proceeds specifically dedicated for debris removal shall be remitted to offset costs.
 Homeowners who choose to participate in the debris removal phase of the cleanup program are required to return signed Right of Entry forms to their local governments.

-The Governor’s Office of Emergency Services (CalOES) tasked CalRecycle to manage debris removal operations in Shasta and Siskiyou counties.
+CalOES has tasked CalRecycle to manage debris removal operations in Butte, Lake, Los Angeles, Shasta, Siskiyou, and Ventura counties.

 Wildfire Cleanup Process and Order of Operations

 The state-managed debris removal program has two phases: removal of household hazardous waste and removal of other fire-related debris.